 MediaButler

 Built on MindAttic.Vault for settings (%APPDATA%\MindAttic\MediaButler\settings.json) and credential resolution (User Secrets / environment variables for OpenSubtitles).
+Optional LLM fallback via MindAttic.Legion picks up the long tail of folders the regex parser can't classify.

 What it does #